-We hear so much about infidelity, but age-wise, who’s getting hit the hardest?
+We hear so much about infidelity, but age-wise, who is getting hit the hardest?
 Is there a certain generation that experiences betrayal more, or less?
 I receive Google Alerts regarding infidelity.
 The age range seems to run the gamut, however, I wanted to know what this looks like from a professional therapist’s point of view.
-So, I referred to the ever insightful Cathy Chambliss, LMFT.
+So, I referred to the ever-insightful Cathy Chambliss, LMFT.

-I see more couples in middle-age dealing with infidelity.
+Cathy: I see more couples in middle-age dealing with infidelity.
 Those that have been married for a while.
-That’s not to say that young couples don’t have issues with it as well.
+That’s not to say young couples don’t have issues with it as well.
 However, middle-aged couples are often dealing with the stresses of their careers, raising children, caring for aging parents, etc., which means there is less time to nurture the relationship.
 Younger couples may not yet be raising children or having the same type of stressors as mature couples.
-They take care of themselves, and their relationship, by seeking fun, going on dates and traveling; as examples.
+They take care of themselves and their relationship by seeking fun, going on dates, and traveling, as examples.
 Also, some people cheat because they’re unhappy with their own lives, not necessarily because of their spouse.
 A middle-aged partner may be in the throes of a “mid-life crisis.”
 They’re struggling with where they are and what the rest of their life should look like.
 A younger couple is not yet in that developmental stage.
 They aren’t faced with the fact that half their life is already over.

 Younger couples don’t necessarily take proactive steps when issues are afoot.
-The assumption may be: we’re still new at this, there’s time to work it out, or I can always get a divorce.
+The assumption may be; we’re still new at this, there’s time to work it out or get a divorce.
 The investment is limited compared to a mature couple.
-The honeymoon phase is still a thing, hormones are stronger and the body is flush with excitement.
-Make up sex takes care of a lot of the irritations in the short run; the long run—not so much.
-But who’s really thinking of the long run at this point?
+The honeymoon phase is still a thing.
+Hormones are stronger and the body is flush with excitement.
+Makeup sex takes care of a lot of the irritations in the short run, the long run—not so much.
+Who’s thinking of the long run at that point?
 In your 20s it’s hard to visualize life in your 50s and 60s.
-Idealized versions, sure, but the real deal?
-Those ages seem like such a long way off.
-“No worries.
-We’ll get there, when we get there—if we get there.”
+The idealized version, sure, but the real deal?
+Those ages seem like such a long way off: “No worries.
+We’ll get there when we get there—if we get there.”

 *(Cathy Chambliss: firstname.lastname@example.org)